-The mandatory EIA mentioned in question 8.1 above must contain, among other information, a waste management plan and an abandonment plan.
-Mining companies are also required to create legal reserves in an amount of 5% of the capital invested in the relevant project for mine closure and environmental restoration.
+The mandatory EIA must contain, among other information, a waste management plan and an abandonment plan.
+Mining companies are also required to create a legal reserve in an amount of 5% of the capital invested in the relevant project for mine closure and environmental restoration.